 Poem starts with the word, “Clownlike”.
 The poet is using a simile to describe her child.
 She is feeling his presence in her womb and describes it in form of words.
 Some critics are of the view that sense of “clownlike” word is negative but it is not true.
 Complete line of the poem can clear everything.
 The poet writes; “Clownlike, happiest on your hands”.
 She has compared her child to a clown not to degrade him but to describe the happiness of her child.
 A clown always pretends to be happy.
 The child is also happy and giggling just like a clown.
 The simile has been used just to indicate happiness.
 Furthermore, a clown always entertains people.
 It is his job to satisfy every person, who is looking at him.
 Similarly, a child just like a clown makes his mother happy and gives her pleasure.

 In next lines of the poem, numbers of similes have been used.
 The poet uses “moon”, “fish” and “spool” in order to describe physical appearance of her child.
 Child’s picture is in the mind of poet and she converts this picture into words.

 Critical Analysis of First Stanza of “You’re” by Critics:

 It has been written by an eminent critic during the critical analysis of “You’re” that:

 “This means that either Plath was a really good guesser or she has composed the poem with hindsight after her baby was born.”

-“You’re,” is the expression of joy and curiosity; a mother is imagining her child before his birth.
-She is curious to listen her giggling.
+“You’re,” is the expression of joy and curiosity.
+A mother is imagining her child before his birth.
+She is curious to listen his giggling.
 She wants to play with him but she has to wait for a long time.
-The poem is not only about the feelings of poet but is a wordy-description of every mother’s emotion.
+The poem is not only the representation of feelings of Sylvia Plath but universal description of every mother’s emotions.
 Every simile used in the poem describes her unborn child in poet’s womb.
 Each object, metaphor and simile has a child like amusement in it.
 The poem is highly imaginative, emotional and creative.